microsoft/rag-experiment-accelerator/rag_experiment_accelerator/checkpoint/README.md

 The base class for all checkpoints.
 It provides the basic functionality for initializing and retrieving the checkpoint instance.

 A Checkpoint object is a singleton, meaning, only one checkpoint instance exists at a time.
-To create a new checkpoint instance (or to override the existing instance), use the `init_checkpoint` method, this method will create a checkpoint object according to the provided configuration.
+To create a new checkpoint instance (or to override the existing instance), use the `CheckpointFactory.create_checkpoint` method, this method will create a checkpoint object according to the provided parameters.

-To get the current checkpoint instance, use the `get_checkpoint` method.
+To get the current checkpoint instance, use the `get_instance` method.

 ### LocalStorageCheckpoint
 Checkpoint implementation for the local executions of the pipeline (i.e. the developer's machine), uses the `pickle` library for serializing and persisting the method results to the local storage.